Have the freshest free hiking tips sent to you each month!

 For the official version, visit the Leave No Trace Organization here.

-Here's the abbreviated Hiking For Her version.
+You've found the abbreviated Hiking For Her version.

 The principles are grouped into two big chunks of respect: